El Español

 El Español is a Spanish online newspaper that started in 2015.
 It has its headquarters in Avenida de Burgos, 16D, 7º, Madrid, Comunidad de Madrid.
-As of April 2025, it has the largest digital reach among all newspapers in Spain, averaging more than 3 millions views per day and about 20 million unique users per month.
+As of April 2025, it has the largest digital reach among all newspapers in Spain, averaging more than 3 million views per day and about 20 million unique users per month.

 History

 In 2014, Pedro J. Ramírez was dismissed as the director from the newspaper El Mundo.
 Alongside his daughter María Ramírez Fernández, he founded El Español.
 The website was opened on 11 January 2015.

 On 10 January 2015, it raised € from 5,624 people in two months through crowdfunding.
 On 10 April 2015, it transformed into a public limited company (Sociedad Anónima), with a share capital of €17 million.

 In December 2017, El Español acquired a significant stake in Vandal, a leading Spanish video game website, expanding its presence into entertainment and digital media.

 As of April 2025, El Español holds the largest digital audience among Spanish newspapers, solidifying its position as a leader in online journalism in Spain.